 An aged domain means that it was previously owned by another party and they let it go.
 There are basically 2 different ways to get an aged domain:

-Buy an Expired Domain: you can buy a domain that has expired by using services like expireddomains.net . again, the advantage of buying a expired domain is the domain has age to it.
-It most likely has links attached to it which will help you (or hurt you) with rankings.
+Buy an Expired Domain: you can buy a domain that has expired by using services like expireddomains.net . again, the advantage of buying an expired domain is the domain has aged to it.
+It most likely has links attached to it that will help you (or hurt you) with rankings.

-Either way you go, research is the key before you buy any domain with age on it.
-You want to make sure it isn't under any penalties, make sure their are not any bad links, and most important, be sure the domain history has the same niche you are in.
-You don't want to buy a domain that used to be a beauty salon and try and use it to sell cars with.
+Either way, you go, research is the key before you buy any domain with age on it.
+You want to make sure it isn’t under any penalties, make sure there are not any bad links, and most importantly, be sure the domain history has the same niche you are in.
+You don’t want to buy a domain that used to be a beauty salon and try and use it to sell cars.

 Salterra Web Services can help you with all your Web Development and Internet Marketing Needs.